 Teen Council is open to all 4-H members age 13 and older.
-Meets first Thursday of every other month at the University of Missouri Newton County Extension Center, 18728 Hwy 59, at 6 pm.
+Meets the second Sunday of every other month at the Newton County University of Missouri Extension Center, 18728 Hwy 59, at 2:30 p.m.

 4-H clubs are open to ages 8 to 18.
 Clubs meet monthly for group activities and club business.
 Each club elects officers and has an approved adult leader who supervises club activities.
 Club members also enroll in projects in their areas of interest.

 With projects on more than 75 topics, 4-H has something to interest every child.
 Here are just a few of the opportunities 4-H offers — geocaching, robotics, international exchanges, horsemanship, pets, starting a business, arts and crafts, raising animals, woodworking, photography and gardening.

 Clover Kids clubs

 Clover Kids introduces 5- to 7-year-olds to the 4-H experience.
 In Clover Kids, children learn how to get along with others, work in groups, explore their interests, while building self-confidence.
 Clover Kids do not enroll in projects or raise animals, and do not participate in competitive events, contests or shows.